regolith-linux/website/content/en/docs/Customize/compositors.md

 ### Compton/Picom

 To provide your own Compton/Picom compositor config, copy the default or create your own and save it as `~/.config/regolith/compton/config`.
 Upon next session it will be loaded instead of the default config `/etc/regolith/compton/config`.

+### xcompmgr

+To provide your own xcompmgr compositor config, copy the default or create your own and save it as  `~/.config/regolith/xcompmgr/config`